The Facts About MIB's Underwriting Services

-The accuracy of information in MIB Consumer Files is of paramount importance to MIB.
 MIB and its member companies are fully committed to ensuring that MIB Consumer Files contain only accurate, timely, verified and complete information.
-MIB has long provided consumers with the right to obtain their MIB Consumer File (if one exists) in order to ensure its accuracy and completeness.
+MIB has long provided consumers with the right to obtain their MIB Underwriting Services Consumer File (if one exists) in order to ensure its accuracy and completeness.
 In fact, out of all the free disclosures that we provide to consumers, we find that only 1-2% of these Consumer Files have to be amended due to inaccurate or incomplete information.
-Based on the very low incidence of corrections that are made to MIB Consumer Files, we are confident that MIB’s files are highly accurate and reflect the uncompromising efforts of MIB and its member companies to report information that is accurate, timely, verified and complete, as required by MIB’s General Rules, Internal Procedural Rules and federal regulations (the Fair Credit Reporting Act).
+Based on the very low incidence of corrections that are made to MIB Underwriting Services Consumer Files, we are confident that MIB's files are highly accurate and reflect the uncompromising efforts of MIB and its member companies to report information that is accurate, timely, verified and complete, as required by MIB's General Rules, Internal Procedural Rules and federal regulations (the Fair Credit Reporting Act).

-In addition to making this commitment to accuracy, MIB also offers an effective reinvestigation process in accordance with the federal Fair Credit Reporting Act.
-If you have received a copy of your MIB Consumer File and you feel that the information in your MIB Consumer File is inaccurate or incomplete, then you may request a “reinvestigation.”
-To learn more about how to request a reinvestigation, visit How to Dispute Your MIB Consumer File.
+MIB also offers an effective reinvestigation process in accordance with the federal Fair Credit Reporting Act.
+If you have received a copy of your MIB Underwriting Services Consumer File and you feel that the information in your MIB Underwriting Services Consumer File is inaccurate or incomplete, then you may request a "reinvestigation."
+To learn more about how to request a reinvestigation, visit How to Dispute Your MIB Underwriting Services Consumer File.

 Services Consumer Files